Interview with Petra Tipaldi on the ‘Unbundling the Family’ study

 As we didn’t ask our survey participants about their relationship status, we can neither refute nor confirm this finding.
 The results don’t represent a contradiction in my view.
 On one hand, they focus on different aspects and, on the other, our findings are consistent with those of other scientific studies (e.g. Krämer et al. 2024).
 I think it’s fascinating that although the expansion of the family by having children undoubtedly leads to greater stress, it does not result in a deterioration in life satisfaction.
 This shouldn’t be seen as an appeal for everyone to have children - or not - I see it more as good news for all those parents who are currently juggling various challenges.

-The study ‘Unbundling the Family - Swiss Families between Tradition and Transformation’ can be downloaded free of charge.
+The study ‘Unbundling the Family - Swiss Families between Tradition and Transformation’ can be downloaded in German free of charge.
+The English version will be published in August.

 Share this post